PedroMTQ/UniFuncNet/README.md

 - `output_folder` - the output folder where the spreadsheets are stored
 - `reaction_metabolites` - searches for data on each reaction's compound, which improves reaction matching across different databases
 - `databases ` - databases that DRAX can search in, by default HMDB,Biocyc, and KEGG
+- `politeness_timer` - time (seconds) between requests.
+Default is 10.
+Please be careful not to overleaf the corresponding databases, you might get blocked from doing future requests.

 All search types except `compound_search` provide network-based scraping, we have decided to keep `compound_search` as an option since the user may also use it to search for more information on compounds (e.g., start with a synonym or KEGG ID and find more information on these)